Rere Falls Trail

 Wharekopae to Matawai is about 40km.
 You’re riding over rolling high country, mostly sheep farmland but also through pockets of forest.
 Both directions, there are several climbs of 1-2km long.

 Great accommodation on this section is Te Wera Homestead, which is on Te Wera Station, about half way between Eastwoodhill and Matawai.
+Te Wera Homestead is by the junction with Rakaroa road.

 Altogether there is 27km of gravel road on Rere Falls Trail.
 Seal resumes on Te Wera road, 7km from the intersection with State Highway 2.